 - Includes only one, flimsier bookmark

 We all want something different from our trusty notebooks.
 Go ahead and get picky!
-Whether you’re a value-seeker, a paper-quality snob, or a conscientious archivist/note taker, there’s a Leuchtturm1917 or Moleskine notebook for you.
+Whether you’re a bullet journalist, value-seeker, a paper-quality snob, or a conscientious archivist/note taker with a mind predisposed to page numbers, there’s a Leuchtturm1917 or Moleskine notebook for you.

 Both brands offer a wide selection of total pages and the ability to choose a layout (blank, dotted, grid-style, or lined).
-Leuchtturm1917 defaults to numbered pages.
-If you’re looking for more pages without tipping the scales, you’ll want to focus in on Moleskine (read more about paper weight below).
+Leuchtturm1917 defaults to numbered pages, and you’ll definitely need page numbers if you’re looking to index anything later.
+That said, if you’re looking for more pages without tipping the scales, you’ll want to focus in on Moleskine (read more about paper weight below).

 Winner: Leuchtturm1917.
 Why waste time hand numbering?

 Leuchtturm1917 and Moleskine are clearly keeping an eye on each other.
-Prices are nearly identical, though Moleskine’s hardcover costs a bit more.
+Prices are nearly identical, though Moleskine’s hardcover costs a bit more in retail stores but tends to be discounted online.
 However, it can become a bit of a scavenger hunt to locate a Leuchtturm1917 in a store near you, which means you’re going to have to cough up shipping fees.

 Winner: Moleskine.
 The ability to walk into your neighborhood craft store and grab one is both more convenient and more affordable, assuming you don’t “take a quick peek” at the marker selection.